fortzsu/theater_reticket/README.md

 - Reporting and search queries with JPA Criteria Queries

 ## Usage
-The application could be try out with Postman or the tests.
+The application could be tried out with Postman or run by tests.

 ## Project Status
 Project is: _in progress_